etorresram/etorresram/README.md

 ## ** About Me:**
 🔹 **Economist & Data Scientist** specialized in **Economic Research, Data Analysis, Machine Learning and NLP**.
-🔹 I have experience in **macroeconomics, econometric modeling, and economic forecasting**.
+🔹 I have experience in **macroeconomics, microeconomics, econometric modeling, and economic forecasting**.
 🔹 I build **supervised and unsupervised ML models** applied to **labor markets and economic analysis**.
 🔹 I work with **Python, R, Stata, and SQL**, and leverage **Databricks, Spark, and cloud computing**.
 🔹 Passionate about **data-driven decision making and applied AI in economics**.